searchhub/searchhub.github.io/ui/readme.en.md

 5. HIGHEST_SELLABILITY_UPLIFT
    suggestions are selected based on searches that maximize the likelihood of add-to-cart events to optimize for sellability.

+### Scope Settings
+For ambigious queries we use observed user behaviour to scope the query to the most probable intents.
+A query like "women" for example might lead to "women > clothes" and "women > beauty" which helps your users to formulate more precise queries.

+#### Expand scopes
+Defines if scopes should be activated and if the query suggestions should be expanded by the separate scoped Query Suggestions
+#### Maximum number of expanded scopes:
+Specifies the maximum number of expanded scopes that will be returned in the result.
+#### Scope separator
+The separator used to distinguish between queries and scoped queries when scopes are displayed in their expanded form.

+## Product Settings
+Based on the Query Suggestions and the observed user behavior smartSuggest can provide contextualized product suggestions.
+These product suggestions continuously learn by combining intent-to-product affinity with behavioral signals and go beyond simple keyword matching.

+## Number of articles
+Number of retrieved Products: defines how many products are displayed within the suggestion results for a specific query.

+# Advanced

+## Always use Fuzzy Search
+Disabled (default): Fuzzy stages are skipped if earlier stages already return any suggestions—even if the total is lower than the requested number.
+As a result, you might receive fewer suggestions than requested (e.g., 1 instead of 10).
+If enabled fuzzy stages are executed whenever earlier stages do not produce the requested number of suggestions, helping fill the remaining slots with fuzzy matches.

+## Sort by groups
+Controls the order in which suggestions are returned by the module.
+The default is set to confidence sorting where the suggestions are primarily sorted by confidence and subsequently by weight.
+Alternatively you could set it to group sorting where the suggestions are primarily sorted by type of stage(s) and subsequently sorted on weight within their groups.
+The weight is determined by the ranking settings you define.

+## Sharpened suggestions
+This setting controls how many behavior improved suggestions get added if available.
+These suggestions improve product findability and conversion by learning from users' search refinement behavior.
+For a broad query like "men," we may add sharped-suggestions like "men's fashion" or "men's shoes."
+If search results are poor or missing, we may add relaxed-suggestions based on previously successful searches like "men's fashion" for an underperforming query like "men's fashion slim-fit".

 # Query-Cluster
 We use an intelligent, slightly error-tolerant search for the clusters list with the goal of providing the best general-purpose result.
 However, sometimes it's necessary to find a single query that exactly matches what you enter into the search box.
 For this purpose, simply prefix your query with a **+**.
 E.g., **+women shirt**.
 These special searches return either a single cluster if any variant matches the entered query exactly, or an empty result if no query in all clusters matches.